-Below is a collection of sites I found that offer fun ways to improve communication in your workplace.
-Have a look to see if anything appeals to you.
+Below is a collection of tips I found that offer fun ways to improve communication at work.
+Have a look to see what appeals to you.

-Communication for any workplace is the key to eliminate mistakes, boost productivity, and streamline operations.
+Communication is the key to eliminate mistakes, boost productivity, and streamline operations.
 This point is especially true when you have multiple departments in your organization.

 Verbal communication is important.
 If there is no verbal communication you must have at least written communications in place.
 Sometimes it is easier to explain something face to face rather than in an email, or memo.
 There are plenty of ways you can improve your verbal communications for you and your co-workers.
 The consistent part of any verbal communication is to be clear and concise when you are speaking.

-Have a look at the resources I have selected for this section of the post to help you improve verbal communications in your workplace.
+Have a look at the resources I have selected for this section of the post to help you improve verbal communications.

-With most online courses you can learn at your own pace, finish at your convince, and have access to the material to review whenever you want.
+With most online courses you can learn at your own pace, finish at your convenience, and have access to the material to review whenever you want.

-Books offer structure and cover a lot of information related to the topic they cover.
+Most books offer a solid structure for the information they cover.
 By looking through the table of contents you can gain a lot of insight as to the areas you’ll want to pay attention to.

-The Latest About Improving Communications In The Workplace
+The Latest About Improving Communication In The Workplace

 I recommend spending some time on the news, tweets, and any available videos that can offer you the latest on what’s happening.